NEDERLANDS // ENGLISH

-During my trip to Helsinki, I made a day trip to Tampere.
-This seems to be the most populous inland city in the Nordic Countries, but I’m sure you aren’t interested in these kind of Wikipedia facts.
-You’re here for… theme parks and rollercoasters, right?
+During my stay in Helsinki, I made a day trip to Tampere.
+This seems to be the most populous inland city in the Nordic Countries, but I’m sure you aren’t interested in these kinds of Wikipedia facts.
+You’re here for… theme parks and roller coasters, right?
 Luckily, Tampere is home to one of Finland’s most famous amusement parks: Särkänniemi.
 The park’s most beautiful aspect is its location.
 Särkänniemi can be found at a lakeshore and it’s surrounded by dense forests.
 Stunning views of this unique location are guaranteed if you board a lift to the top of the Näsinneula Tower.
 A visit to this 120 metre high panorama platform is included in a ride wristband, so definitely take a moment to go there.

 The park’s other coasters are called Vauhtimato (Zierer Tivoli Small), Half Pipe (Intamin) and MotoGee.
 MotoGee is a transportable Zamperla MotoCoaster and it really isn’t that special.
 However, I will probably always remember this simple family ride as my 400th coaster credit.
 It’s not exactly the fabulous ride I had in mind for this accomplishment, but hey… having ridden 400 different coasters is awesome anyway.

 Yes, it is.
 The park has a stunning location and Tornado is a magnificent coaster, so I’d definitely visit this place again.
 Keep in mind that it’s not exactly near Helsinki, but Finnish trains make it a pleasure to travel to Tampere.

 Have you ever ridden a Zamperla Volare?
 Did you hate it just as much as I did?
 And do you think that Särkänniemi is one of the most beautifully located amusement parks in the world?
 Share your opinion in the comments section below!